alexeyshockov/symfony-signal-helper/README.md

         while (true) {
             if (count(array_intersect([SIGINT, SIGTERM], $helper->takeSignals())) > 0) {
-                // Stop by any of SIGINT or SIGTERM signals. break;
+                // Stop by any of SIGINT or SIGTERM. break;
             }